Privacy Policy and

 Securing Information

 We design our systems with your security and privacy in mind, including providing you with options to secure your personal information.
 We maintain compliance programs that support and validate our security controls.
 We use software, security, and encryption protocols to protect the security of your information.
-These protocols may be used during electronic communications, during transmission with our websites, or for our services.
+These protocols may be used during electronic communications, during transmission with our Web Platforms, or for our services.
 We maintain physical, electronic, and procedural safeguards for the collection, storage, disclosure, and deletion of personal information.
 Our security procedures mean that we may require proof of identity before we disclose personal information or provide certain services to you.

 Access and Choice